-Excess and inequality of taxation, however disguised in the means, never fail to appear in their effects.
-As a great mass of the community are thrown thereby into poverty and discontent, they are constantly on the brink of commotion; and, deprived, as they unfortunately are, of the means of information, are easily heated to outrage.
-Whatever the apparent cause of any riots may be, the real one is always want of happiness.
-It shews that something is wrong in the system of government, that injures the felicity by which society is to be preserved.
+Excess and inequality of taxation, however difguifed in the means, never fail to appear in their effects.
+As a great mass of the community are thrown thereby into poverty and discontent, they are constantly on the brink of commotion; and. deprived, as they unfortunately are, of the means of information, are easily heated to outrage.
+Whatever the apparent cause of any riots may be. the real one is always want of happiness.
+It shews, that fomething is wrong in the system of government, that injures the felicity by which fociety is to be preferved.